kapteyn-astro/kapteyn/SPHINX/kmpfittutorial.rst

 tried to minimize the objective function by an iteration using :eq:`extra_condition` with the derivative :math:`f^{\prime}([a,b],x) = a + b/x^2` and calls this the exact solution.
-He also iterates using the effective variance method as in :eq:`Orear` and find small differences between these methods.
-This must be the result of an insufficient convergence criterion or numerical instability because we don't find significant difference using these methods in a program (see example below).
+He also iterates using the effective variance method as in :eq:`Orear` and finds small differences between these methods.
+This must be the result of an insufficient convergence criterion or numerical instability because we don't find a significant difference using these methods in a program (see example below).
 The corresponding residual function for the minimum distance expression is::